-1. Insert the DupliDisk II DUPLI Mirroring Utility diskette or CD-ROM into
+1.Insert the DupliDisk II DUPLI Mirroring Utility diskette or CD-ROM into the appropriate drive and restart the system.

 2.At the command prompt, type dupli to start the application.

 3.In the DupliDisk application, choose Configure | Startup Operations.